DreymaR/BigBagKbdTrixPKL/README.md

     - « | ~‹entry› : Send the 4-digit hex Unicode point U+<entry>
     - Ð | @‹entry› : Send the current layout's dead key named ‹entry›
     - ¶ | &‹entry› : Send the current layout's powerstring named ‹entry›; some are abbreviations like &Esc, &Tab...
+* A state mapping of `##` sends the key's VK code "blind", so whatever is on the underlying system layout shines through.
+* A state mapping of `©©` uses a Linux/X11-type Compose method, replacing the 1–4 last written characters with something else.
+    - Example: Type <kbd>e</kbd><kbd>'</kbd><kbd>Compose</kbd> to get the accented letter é
+    - The key can also be used for "dynamic completions", adding to instead of deleting the original sequence
+    - See the [EPKL Compose file][CmpIni] for more info
+* A state mapping of `®®` repeats the previous key pressed.
+Nice for avoiding same-finger bigrams.
+Works best as a thumb key.

 Here are some VirtualKey/VKey and Modifier/Mod mappings.
 Any layout may contain all types of mappings.
 ```
 QW_J    = N         VKey            ; QW jJ  -> nN, a simple VK remapping